core-pay23/nextjs/design-reference.md

 - **Background**: `slate-900/50` with backdrop blur
 - **Border**: Right border with `white/10`
 - **Content Sections**:
-  1. **Brand Header**: SoundForge logo with waveform icon in gradient container
+  1. **Brand Header**: Brand Header: Koneksi logo with a subtle, interconnected network icon (representing digital connections/blockchain) within a translucent, glassmorphism-style container.
+Koneksi wordmark in a sleek, modern font, accented by a glowing, subtle gradient underline or side-line, all set against a dark, blurred background.
   2. **Action Button**: "New Track" with keyboard shortcut (⌘N)
   3. **Navigation Menu**: 6 main sections with icons
   4. **Upgrade Prompt**: Premium upsell with gradient background